 When you invest in your workplace 401(k) and a Roth IRA, you’re able to harness the power of the match in your workplace 401(k) with the tax-free withdrawals and flexible fund options of a Roth IRA.
 It’s a winning combo!

 Investing in two retirement accounts isn’t complicated.
 You just have to do some quick math.
-To adequately fund your retirement, I recommend investing 15% of your income.
-If you bring in $50,000, that’s $7,500 per year.
+To adequately fund your retirement, I recommend investing 15% of your gross income.
+That means if you make $50,000 per year, you should be investing $7,500 into retirement savings.

+How do you divide that between your 401(k) and Roth IRA?
 If your employer matches contributions up to 4% of your pay, for example, then you’d contribute $2,000 a year to your 401(k).
 The remaining $5,500 would go into your Roth IRA.
+Boom.
+You’re done!

 - What if my employer doesn’t match contributions?
 Max out your Roth IRA first.
 If you still have money to invest, you can invest in your company plan if available or open a taxable brokerage account.

 - What if I max out my Roth IRA and still haven’t met my 15% goal?
-The contribution limit for Roth IRAs is currently $5,500 per individual, and it increases to $6,500 if you’re 50 or older.(3) It’s possible that you might not reach 15% of your income in your Roth IRA.
+The contribution limit for Roth IRAs is currently $6,000 per individual, and it increases to $7,000 if you’re 50 or older.2 It’s possible that you might not reach 15% of your income in your Roth IRA.
 If that happens, go back to your 401(k) and invest the remainder to take advantage of your 401(k)’s tax deferral.

 - What if my employer offers a Roth 401(k) option?
 Great!
 A Roth 401(k) works almost exactly like a Roth IRA.
-It’s funded with after-tax dollars and grows tax free.
-You won’t have to pay taxes on the money you put in or its growth when you withdraw it in retirement, although the match that your employer provides will be taxed.
+It’s funded with after-tax dollars and grows tax-free.
+When you withdraw money in retirement, you won’t have to pay taxes on your contributions or its growth—but you will have to pay taxes on the match your employer provided.
 If you have good mutual funds to choose from, you can invest your entire 15% in your Roth 401(k).

 Get Team 401(k) and Team Roth IRA on the Same Side